frederic-perez/AmE-dictionary/data/idioms.md

 __take no prisoners__ To be utterly ruthless, uncompromising, or unyielding in the pursuit of one’s agenda or goal. _The new manager doesn’t take any prisoners when a project needs to get done._
 __take over__ Assume control, management, or possession of, as in _The pilot told his copilot to take over the controls_, or _There’s a secret bid to take over our company._ _Kyle took over in the first half and finished with 23 points._
 __take someone for granted__ To not show that you are grateful to someone for helping you.
+__take the cake__ __1__ To be the worst in a series of negative actions.
+Primarily heard in US. _The one importantly stupid example that teally takes the cake._ _When I found out he had been reading through my text messages, well, that took the cake._ __2__ To be the best or the most outstanding.
+Primarily heard in US. _You’ve done some nice murals, but this one takes the cake!_
 __take the high road__ To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment.
 __take the hit (for someone or something)__ To face punishment, blame, censure, or arrest for someone else’s crime or misdeed. _We’ve made it look like he withdrew the money, so when the police start investigating, he’ll be the one to take the hit._
 __take turns__ To alternate doing something; to do something in succession, one person or thing after another. _Please take turns instead of everyone talking at once._